iapyeh/GGeditor/docs/DocStructure.rst

 * Resized dimension was exported to  :width: and :height:.
 * Image adjustments, border, cropping in Google Docs were dropped when exported to reST.
 Always the original image was exported.
 * Please be noted, currently the Github skipped :width:, :height:, :align:. you will see them be effective in the Sphinx (ReadTheDocs) only.
+* The inline drawing in the Google Docs has not API to get its binary data, it is not able to be exported.
+Please use inline image instead of inline drawing.
 * Images were saved into a subfolder.
 The naming rules for this subfolder are:

    #.
 For document with Github binding, the binding name was used.